moliver28/research-handbook/content/job-families/finance/tax.md

 - Project-Manages tax and transfer pricing audits
 - VAT/GST compliance and audits
 - Optimizes per-country stock based compensation from a corporate income tax perspective
-- Builds and leads the International tax team in alignment with GitLab leadership values and principles.
+- Builds and leads the Multinational tax team in alignment with GitLab leadership values and principles.

-#### Senior Director of International Tax Requirements
+#### Senior Director of Multinational Tax Requirements

 - The candidate will have a minimum of 10 years in Big-4 accounting firm, law firm, or comparable US-based multinational company experience.
 Specifically, the candidate will have demonstrable, progressive experience in:
 - The ability to reduce complex technical issues into communications (both oral and written) intended for lay people